Feds: Company provided subpar steel for Navy submarine hulls

 There is no allegation in the court documents that any submarine parts failed, but Moran said the Navy had incurred increased costs and maintenance to ensure the subs remain seaworthy.
 The government did not disclose which subs were affected.

 The foundry’s director of metallurgy, Elaine Thomas, 66, of Auburn, Washington, also was charged criminally with one count of major fraud against the United States.
 Thomas, who worked in various capacities at the lab for 40 years, was due to make an initial appearance in federal court June 30.
-Her attorney, John Carpenter, did not immediately respond to an email seeking comment.
+Her attorney, John Carpenter, declined to comment.

-The criminal complaint said she fabricated the results of more than 200 productions of steel, representing a substantial percentage of the castings Bradken produced for the Navy.
+The criminal complaint said investigators were able to compare internal company records with test results Thomas certified.
+The analysis showed that she fabricated the results of 240 productions of steel, representing nearly half of the castings Bradken produced for the Navy - often toughness tests conducted at negative-100 degrees Fahrenheit, the complaint said.

+When a special agent with the Department of Defense’s Criminal Investigative Service confronted her with falsified results dating back to 1990, she eventually conceded that the results were altered - “Yeah, that looks bad,” the complaint quoted her as saying.
+She said she may have done it because she believed it was “a stupid requirement” that the test be conducted at such a cold temperature, the complaint said.

+Investigators said the fraud came to light when a metallurgist being groomed to replace Thomas upon her planned 2017 retirement noticed some suspicious results.
+The company said it immediately fired Thomas.

-“While the company acknowledges that it failed to discover and disclose the full scope of the issue during the initial stages of the investigation, the Government has recognized Bradken’s cooperation over the last eighteen months to be exceptional,” Mark Firmani, a Seattle-based spokesman for Bradken, said in an emailed statement.
+“While the company acknowledges that it failed to discover and disclose the full scope of the issue during the initial stages of the investigation, the Government has recognized Bradken’s cooperation over the last eighteen months to be exceptional,” the company said in an emailed statement.
 “Bradken has a long history of proudly serving its clients, and this incident is not representative of our organization.
 We deeply regret that a trusted employee engaged in this conduct.”

 Bradken agreed to take steps that include increased oversight over the lab, fraud protections and changes to the foundry’s management team.
 If Bradken complies with the requirements outlined in the deferred prosecution agreement, the government will dismiss the criminal fraud charge against it after three years.